Nina-Cyndy/weather-api-web-infrastructure/README.md

    Register at OpenWeatherMap to get API keys
    Use the encode utility to encode your keys
    Copy the encoded keys to keyManager.js
-3. Start the live server of index.hmtl
+3. Start the live server of index.html

 #### Security Features
 - API key protection through encoding/decoding mechanism